SimoneRitt/IACModel_CCM/README.md

 ### Interactive Activation and Competition (IAC) Network

 This project seeks to implement an interactive visualization of James McClelland's IAC network.
 This network represents human memory and can be used to illustrate several interesting properties of human cognition.

-#### Getting Started

-For convenience, environment requirements are specified in `requirements.txt`.
-To set up an IAC conda environment, follow these steps:
-- `conda create -n IAC python=3.10.15`
-- `conda activate IAC`
-- Navigate to the directory `IACModel_CCM`
-- `pip install -r requirements.txt`

-To create a Jupyter kernel called `IAC`, run: `python -m ipykernel install --name IAC --user`

-To uninstall the Jupyter kernel, run: `jupyter kernelspec uninstall IAC`
-- Note that the kernel name may be slightly different.
-You can check this with `jupyter kernelspec list`
+Directory:
+- `data/` contains McClelland's original West Side Story inspired Jets vs. Sharks dataset (`jets_sharks.csv`), as well as several novel application datasets.
+- `IAC_plotting.py` contains the core visualization functions and can be imported into Jupyter Notebooks for interactive use.
+  - Within this script, `plot(df, hidden_state=None)` takes in a Pandas DataFrame and a string column name and renders the visualization
+- `IAC_examples.ipynb` contains example implementations of the network.